Monday, January 26, 2026

 2. Commerce Stream should be renamed to Business Stream or Commerce and Industry Stream because Business includes both Commerce and Industry.
 It should include the following subjects -

-i.
 Industrial Studies for Business - Little bit of basic level science to be included for better business strategies.
-For example : principles of food science for food processing industries ; knowledge of nutrition for restaurant businesses to develop creative strategies to survive in the competition ; basic knowledge of chemicals for beauty industries ; basic knowledge of machines for electronic goods ; knowledge of alchemy, geology, hydrology, oceanography for manufacturing ; knowledge of energy efficiency for curating unique marketing strategies, etc.
+For example : principles of food science for food processing industries ; knowledge of nutrition for restaurant businesses to develop creative strategies to survive in the competition ; basic knowledge of chemicals for beauty industries ; basic knowledge of machines for electronic goods ; knowledge of alchemy, geology, hydrology, oceanography for manufacturing ; knowledge of energy efficiency for curating unique marketing strategies, etc. Also includes a bit of history and geography of industries

 iii.
 People Management (Organisational Behaviour, Human Resource Management, Stakeholder Management)

 v.
-Advanced Economics (Microeconomics & Macroeconomics for Class XI, Geoeconomics & Socioeconomics & Environomics (including little bit of Econochemistry, Econophysics and Bioeconomics) for Class XII) - Again it should be student-friendly, but should also ensure basic concepts are absorbed in a simplified way.
+Advanced Business Economics (Microeconomics & Macroeconomics for Class XI, Socioeconomics, Geoeconomics, Econochemistry & Environomics for Class XII) - Again it should be student-friendly, but should also ensure basic concepts are absorbed in a simplified way.

 viii.
 Digital Literacy and Business Intelligence (Customized Data Science, Information Technology and Artificial Intelligence)